 The symptoms your body is experiencing are a reflection of the state of the biological terrain, the internal environment of the living organism.
 Adopting this viewpoint, diseases could only emerge if the internal ecology was out of balance.
 We do not ‘catch’ diseases, we build them.
 The two recently discovered major health factors that perform a myriad of regulatory effects in the human body and set the tone of metabolism are the microbiome in the gut and the circadian rhythm.
 Regardless of whatever diagnosis you receive, as a holistic measure to bring the internal terrain back into balance and regain a high degree of vitality throughout the tissues, the microbiome and circadian rhythm should be optimized through deliberate lifestyle choices.

 Approximately one-third of all the genes in the human body are clock genes and nearly every cell has its own clock and these operate in a timed, rhythmic, sequential manner.
 The peripheral clocks of various body parts are led by the signal of the master clock located in the hypothalamus in the brain.
 All cells follow the conductor’s signal and coordinate like the work of an orchestra moving to synchronized beats.
 Otherwise, discord and cacophony ensue.
 The body clock not only dictates visible functions such as regular hunger and sleep cycles, it also affects the metabolic processes of every cell in the body.
 The internal synchronization of workings of organs, tissues and cells is of critical importance as is synchronization with the external environment if we wish to retain robust health and resilience against stressors.
 It is well known that the sex hormones, both female and male, follow a circadian rhythm.
 In fact, almost every hormone in the body is released according to this clock and hormones, in turn, strengthen the circadian rhythm.
+Mating and the oestrous cycle of animals depend on the effect of light to stimulate the hypothalamus for stimulating the ovaries and folliculogenesis.
 A vast amount of physiology is controlled by the circadian rhythm as are reproduction and fertility.

 NoNameGYassineMrabetTalk✉ fixed by Addicted04 [CC BY-SA 3.0]